Written byConnie Yang

 Mac Won't Start in Safe Mode, Here's What to Do?

 Summary: This post will help fix the Mac won't start in Safe Mode issue, including Mac boots up regularly rather than into Safe Mode and Mac getting stuck on the booting process to Safe Mode.

-You prepare to use Mac Safe Mode to fix OS-related issues like MacBook won't turn on or runs slowly.
+You prepare to use Mac Safe Mode to fix OS-related issues, such as MacBook won't turn on, Mac running slowly, or can't install macOS Sonoma.
 But unfortunately, you fail to boot into Safe Mode.
 Your Mac simply starts up normally, or it's stuck during booting up to Safe Mode.

 What's the matter?
 Please relax.
 This post will help you analyze the causes and then walk you through the Mac that won't start in Safe Mode with testified solutions.
 After that, you can boot your Mac in Safe Mode again.

 - 1. Mac won't start in Safe Mode but boot up regularly